 Most of the stars in the universe are main sequence stars — those converting hydrogen into helium via nuclear fusion.
 A main sequence star may have a mass between a third to eight times that of the sun and eventually burn through the hydrogen in its core.
 Over its life, the outward pressure of fusion has balanced against the inward pressure of gravity.
 Once the fusion stops, gravity takes the lead and compresses the star smaller and tighter.

 Temperatures increase with the contraction, eventually reaching levels where helium is able to fuse into carbon.
 Depending on the mass of the star, the helium burning might be gradual or might begin with an explosive flash.
-The energy produced by the helium fusion causes the star to expand outward to many times its original size.

 Red giant stars reach sizes of 100 million to 1 billion kilometers in diameter (62 million to 621 million miles), 100 to 1,000 times the size of the sun today.
 Because the energy is spread across a larger area, surface temperatures are actually cooler, reaching only 2,200 to 3,200 degrees Celsius (4,000 to 5,800 degrees Fahrenheit), a little over half as hot as the sun.
 This temperature change causes stars to shine in the redder part of the spectrum, leading to the name red giant, though they are often more orangish in appearance.

 Stars spend approximately a few thousand to 1 billion years as a red giant.
 Eventually, the helium in the core runs out and fusion stops.
 The star shrinks again until a new helium shell reaches the core.
 When the helium ignites, the outer layers of the star are blown off in huge clouds of gas and dust known as planetary nebulae.
+These shells are much larger and fainter than their parent stars.

 The core continues to collapse in on itself.
 Smaller stars such as the sun end their lives as compact white dwarfs.
 The material of larger, more massive stars fall inward until the star eventually becomes a supernova, blowing off gas and dust in a dramatic fiery death.
 [Amazing Photos of Supernova Explosions]